Charles Palmer-Tomkinson: Royal connection

 In 1988, Patricia Palmer-Tomkinson was severely injured, and almost died, in a skiing accident that claimed the life of one of their close friends, Major Hugh Lindsay, a royal equerry, as well as injuring Prince Charles.
 Major Lindsay and Mrs Palmer-Tomkinson were helicoptered to Davos, where he was declared dead and she was found to have severe injuries to both her legs and her lungs.
 Her life was saved by her Swiss guide giving her mouth-to-mouth resuscitation.
 She spent four months in a Swiss hospital.

-After Charles and Diana separated, the Palmer-Tomkinsons and their children continued to spend holidays with Charles and his family three times a year; in 1994 this royal friendship was instrumental in propelling their younger daughter Tara into the public eye.
+After Charles and Diana separated, the Palmer-Tomkinsons and their children continued to spend holidays with Charles and his family three times a year; in 1994, this royal friendship was instrumental in propelling their younger daughter, Tara, into the public eye.
 As of 2004, the older Palmer-Tomkinsons continued to ski with the three princes.

 Immediate family

 Charles Anthony Palmer-Tomkinson is the eldest son and child of James Palmer-Tomkinson, a landowner, who was able to provide a separate house and estate for his elder daughter Jane, Lady Ingram, upon her marriage to a baronet.
 James was also an Olympian, competing in the 1936 and 1948 Winter Olympic Games.
 He died, aged 36, in 1952 after a skiing accident.

-Charles's younger brother, Christopher (born 1942) is a senior company executive, formerly with Cazenove.
+Charles's younger brother, Christopher (born 1942), is a senior company executive, formerly with Cazenove.
 Christopher's wife, Virginia Viola Palmer-Tomkinson, is a parish councillor.
 Christopher's son Dominic works at Highland Gold, where his father is also employed.
 Highland Gold is part-owned by Millhouse Capital, the investment vehicle of Russian tycoon Roman Abramovich, and part-owned (until 2012) by Barrick Gold, the world's largest gold producer.
 The latter is a business set up by Peter Munk, a relation by marriage of the Palmer-Tomkinsons.

 Another brother, Jeremy (born 4 November 1943), competed in the 1968, 1972, 1976 and 1980 Winter Olympics in various events.

 Family background

-Charles's father's first cousin was the Dowager Duchess of Grafton, grandmother of the present Duke of Grafton and Mistress of the Robes to Queen Elizabeth II, who was born (Anne) Fortune Smith; through other members of the Smith landed gentry family, the Palmer-Tomkinsons are well-connected to the British aristocracy.
+Charles's father's first cousin was Fortune FitzRoy, Duchess of Grafton, grandmother of the present Duke of Grafton and Mistress of the Robes to Queen Elizabeth II, who was born (Anne) Fortune Smith; through other members of the Smith landed gentry family, the Palmer-Tomkinsons are well-connected to the British aristocracy.

 In 1931, Charles's paternal grandfather James Edward Tomkinson inherited Wanlip Hall in Leicestershire from his maternal uncle Sir Archdale Robert Palmer, 4th Baronet, on condition that he added the name of Palmer to his own.
-James Edward Palmer-Tomkinson (then Tomkinson) married Marion Lindsay Smith, daughter of Lindsay Eric Smith and a second cousin of Queen Elizabeth The Queen Mother (via her Smith paternal grandmother Frances Dora Smith).
+James Edward Palmer-Tomkinson (then Tomkinson) married Marion Lindsay Smith, daughter of Lindsay Eric Smith and a second cousin of Queen Elizabeth the Queen Mother (via her Smith paternal grandmother Frances Dora Smith).

 The Right Hon.
 James Tomkinson was a descendant of Lieutenant-Colonel William Tomkinson of Willington Hall (1790–1872).

 Charles's cousin is Melanie Munk, second wife of philanthropist and entrepreneur Peter Munk.
 The Munks are also keen skiers, living part of the year at Klosters.